-2nd-year student, Bachelor of Engineering (Honours) in Mechatronics Engineering
+3rd-year student, Bachelor of Engineering (Honours) in Mechatronics Engineering

 "If you enjoy learning a bit of everything then I highly recommend mechatronics as it gives you a taste of all the different fields of engineering.
-You'll come out with knowledge in more than one field, which will expand your horizon and enable you to see the opportunities.
-I really enjoy group assignments as they allow me to think creatively and come up with a solution to existing problems.
-Team assignments give everyone the opportunity to thrive and learn from each other's experiences.
-It's great preparation for your career because as an engineer you constantly work in a team."
+You'll come out with knowledge in more than one field, which will expand your horizons and enable you to see the opportunities.
+I initially enrolled in mechanical engineering, but after finishing my first year I realised that I wanted to extend my knowledge in other fields of engineering as well.
+That's why I decided to major in mechatronics.
+Don't feel that you'll be locked into what you enrol in; you can change majors if you need to."